- Measure the soy sauce, oyster sauce, honey and boiling water into a small saucepan over a gentle heat.

 - Pour the liquid from the jug into the bowl and stir to make a batter.

-- Cover with an upturned bowl and leave in a warm place until starting to bubble, 1 – 2 hours.
+- Invert a large bowl over the batter and leave in a warm place until starting to bubble, 1 – 2 hours.

-- Add the self-raising flour, salt and lard to the bowl and stir.
+- Add the self raising flour and salt to the bowl and stir until lumpy.

 - Gather everything together with your hands to form a ball of dough